linguacore-project/linguacore/README.md

 **An Open Infrastructure for Language Documentation, Research, Education, and Revitalization**

+DocuLing is an open-source platform for language documentation that unifies corpora, dictionaries, grammars, multimedia, educational resources, and research workflows into a single evidence-based knowledge infrastructure.

 ## Included

 - FastAPI application with health, language, resource and sentence endpoints